 - All visitors purchasing tickets are required to be screened for White Nose Syndrome (WNS), which is a bat disease.
 Clothes, shoes, or gear worn in any cave or mine since 2005 will NOT be allowed in Jewel Cave.
 This is to prevent the spread of WNS.
 Any cave or mine includes those located within the Black Hills of South Dakota.
 If necessary, visitors must change their footwear, and/or clothing, before taking part in any cave tour.
 If a person is unable to change their footwear, they will not be allowed to enter the cave.

 - Sandals, thongs, flip flops, or other shoes that are not securely fastened to the foot are not allowed on any cave tour.
 If questionable, park rangers may ask that you change your footwear before taking part in a guided cave tour.

 - In summer (June - August), wait times between purchasing tickets and select tour time can be 3 to 4 hours.

 - There is no food service at the monument.
 The closest town is Custer (13 miles east on highway 16).

 - All scheduled tours leave on time.
 You cannot catch up to a tour group once the tour leaves the surface.

 - There are NO REFUNDS for missed tours or late arrivals.
 Visitors are strongly encouraged to review and follow the restrictions carefully before arriving on-site.

 - There are NO self-guided tours at Jewel Cave.

-- Tennis shoes or hiking boots are REQUIRED for the Historic Lantern Tour.
-Closed toe sandals are not acceptible.
+- Tennis shoes, sneakers, or hiking boots are REQUIRED for the Historic Lantern Tour.
+Open-toed shoes and Closed-toed sandals (including Teva footwear and KEEN hiking sandals as examples) are not acceptible.